encryption4all/cryptify/README.md

 This should simply output 8088 to indicate success.
 If the IRMA mobile application gives error messages saying you need an internet connection, run this command again.
 It can be unpredictable so don't be surprised if you need to run it more often.
 Now, you are able to scan the
-IRMA QR with your android device.
+QR-code with your android device and IRMA.

 ## Installation (short version)